fetttobse/bBEANS/README.md

 - fast and flexible database powered by SQLite
 - server completely written in Javascript with node.js and express.js
-- nice and clean REST API, open for external use
+- nice and clean REST API, easy to understand for additional use (an app maybe?)
 - tidy backend with Bootstrap
 - spicy and modern design with AngularJS
+- easy to understand, customize everything